-Either way 2020 election goes, Massachusetts is going to fire a few more shots of Liberty & Thanks Giving out of here.
-Thanks Giving for being passed over 70 years of undeclared war crimes.
-Article V Convention-calling for a Continental Congress-in spirit of the Alamo-held at Pine Ridge for Pow Wow with Lakota.
-All 14 Lakota Sioux left there holding out for US to come to our senses.
-We are the 7th Generation that Crazy Horse, The Hopi and others knew would come to unite the 4 colors of man into one circle again.
+Either way 2020 election goes, Massachusetts is going to fire a few more shots of Liberty with Thanks & Giving out of here.
+Thanksgiving for being passed over 70 years of undeclared war crimes.
+Calling for an Article V Convention to hold a Continental Congress, (in spirit of the Alamo) held at Pine Ridge for Pow Wow with Lakota.
+All 14 Lakota Sioux left there holding out for US to come to our senses. 🙂 We are the 7th Generation that Crazy Horse, The Hopi and others knew would come to unite the 4 colors of man into one circle again.
 Very much like John Lennon taught us to Imagine in what people still call the most beautiful song ever written.

 “When shall it be said in any country of the world, my poor are happy; neither ignorance nor distress is to be found among them; my jails are empty of prisoners, my streets of beggars; the aged are not in want, the taxes are not oppressive…when these things can be said, then may that country boast of its constitution and government.”~ Thomas Paine

 “Government is instituted for the common good; for the protection, safety, prosperity and happiness of the people; and not for the profit, honor, or private interest of any one man, family, or class of men.
 Therefore the people alone have an incontestable, unalienable, and indefeasible right to institute government and to reform, alter, or totally change the same, when their protection, safety, prosperity and happiness require.” — John Adams, 1776

 History records that the money changers have used every form of abuse, intrigue, deceit, and violent means possible to maintain their control over governments by controlling money and it’s issuance.”
 James Madison (1751-1836), President.